Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Forerunner 965: The best Garmin running watch

 The Garmin Forerunner 965 is our top pick from the Garmin running watch stable.
-As Garmin devices tend to do, it brings back everything we already adored about the previous generation and adds exactly what users asked for.
+As Garmin devices tend to do, it brings back everything we already adored about the previous generation and adds exactly what users requested.
 Chief among those requests: a colorful AMOLED display.
 The vibrant facelift elevates the user experience to the top-tier level of its accurate health and fitness sensors.

 For starters, the device offers both impressive heart rate tracking and unfaltering GPS accuracy.
-Users will also find all the best Garmin has to offer in terms of training tools, including advanced metrics and performance analysis.
+Users will also find all the best Garmin offers in terms of training tools, including advanced metrics and performance analysis.
 What sets the 965 apart is how much the new touchscreen enhances the user experience.
 Throughout our Forerunner 965 review, we were tickled by how readable and crisp Garmin’s excelling mapping features appeared on the screen.

-In other words, this isn’t just one of the best Garmin watches available, it’s one of the best running watches you can buy.
+In other words, this isn’t just one of the best Garmin watches available; it’s one of the best running watches you can buy.
 If it’s a little out of budget, check out the midrange Forerunner 265 for a similar experience at a lower price.

 Pros